 Students are expected to make academic progress during their course of study.
-Students pursuing an associate degree, bachelor degree, or certificate must complete all courses required in their program and have a 2.00 cumulative GPA to graduate.
+Students pursuing an associate degree, bachelor's degree, or certificate must complete all courses required in their program and have a 2.00 cumulative GPA to graduate.
 Students pursuing a certificate of completion must complete all courses required in their program and have a 2.0 GPA in their last semester of attendance.
-Inclusion of transfer credit from other regionally accredited institutions: a maximum of 15 credits for certificate programs, 30 credits for associate degree programs, and 60 credits for bachelor degree programs may be included in the graduation requirements.
+Regarding the inclusion of transfer credit from AP courses and other regionally accredited institutions, a maximum of 15 credits for certificate programs, 30 credits for associate degree programs, and 60 credits for bachelor's degree programs may be included in the graduation requirements.
 Certificate of completion programs are not eligible for transfer of credit.
-Courses taken at BMCC for CR (credit) grade will be included in these totals.
-Students who have filed a declaration and fail to complete all classes during the final semester may graduate with candidacy status if they have only one class to be completed.
+Courses taken at BMCC for CR (credit) grade will be included in the transfer credit totals.
+Students in bachelor or associate degree programs who have filed a declaration and fail to complete all courses during the final semester may graduate with candidacy status if they have only one course to be completed.